 Chapter 2 below summarises the modelling methodology.
 This is followed by a presentation of the design of the post-Covid scenarios in Chapter 3, findings from the scenario tests in Chapter 4, and conclusions in Chapter 5.
-The algorithms and key equations are presented in a Model Appendix.
+Larger maps are contained in PART 2 and the algorithms and key equations are presented in a Model Appendix as PART 3, as separate documents on the web.